-[Clause 1 inserted by No. 53 of 2003 s.
+[Clause 1 inserted: No. 53 of 2003 s.
 16.]

 2. Actions for damages for contravention of section 11ZOV

 (1) A person who suffers loss or damage by reason of a contravention of section 11ZOV(1) or (2) may recover the amount of the loss or damage by action in a court of competent jurisdiction against the person who engaged in the conduct that constituted the contravention.